-The PTE test is a combination of four main sections: reading, writing, speaking and listening.
+The PTE test is a combination of four main sections: reading, writing, speaking, and listening.
 The task of speaking and writing is done in part one of the PTE test and your writing skill will be assessed based on your answers to specified tasks, there are only two writing tasks: summarise a given written text and write an essay on an assigned topic.
 The PTE essay writing skill test aims to assess your grammar, spelling, vocabulary, and written discourse skills.
 Thus, it’s an important section, and you must know what’s expected before going into the exam.
-Read on to know practical tips for the PTE essay writing and summarise written text.
+Read on to know practical tips for PTE essay writing and summarise the written text.

 This Blog Includes:

 Best Practical Tips for the PTE Essay Writing and Summarise Written Text

 We all know what essay writing and summarising a written text is, we are going to show you how to write it in 3 easy steps.
 Here are some of the practical tips for PTE essay writing and summarising written text.

 Before beginning with the essay and summary, we suggest that you evaluate the prompt to get the important information.
 Make sure to check what the question is asking you to do.
 Moreover, go through the topic of the essay and the content of the given text to summarise the key points you need to cover, and the arguments to present.

 After this, you need to decide which side of the argument you will write about in the essay.
 Then, create a rough plan of the content and structure you’d like to add to your essay.
 Jot down a couple of ideas about your opinion or thoughts you’d like to include in the essay.

 You can structure your essay in the following way:

 - Introduction- Introduce the topic briefly and add related information.

 - Paragraph 1- Present one idea in support of your argument.